Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20191210: Support for the M206 command has been removed.
+Replace with calls to SET_GCODE_OFFSET.
+If support for M206 is needed, add a [gcode_macro M206] config section that calls SET_GCODE_OFFSET.
+(For example "SET_GCODE_OFFSET Z=-{params.Z}".)

 20191202: Support for the undocumented "S" parameter of the "G4" command has been removed.
 Replace any occurrences of S with the standard "P" parameter (the delay specified in milliseconds).